WareAoba/Paraglide/README-EN.md

  5. **Multilingual Support**: Planned to support English and Japanese first.

 ## Known Issues
+ 1. There is a performance issue with initial launch speed of the compiled app on Windows.
+ This appears to be security-related and will be addressed in a future update.

- 1. Unexpected bugs may have occurred during logic modification.
+ 2. Unexpected bugs may have occurred during logic modification.
 Please report any issues!

 ## License

  **All uses are permitted except for direct sales.**
+ Feel free to use, modify, and redistribute this program as you wish!

  The majority of the code for this program was generated using **GitHub Copilot Chat**.